MarkShawn2020/2025-02-04_keybox/README.md

-# EnvBox - Environment Variable Manager
+# KeyBox - Environment Variable Manager

 A secure and user-friendly environment variable management solution that combines a web interface with CLI capabilities for seamless secret management.